Read on to learn how to configure your containerized private minion (CPM).

 CPM is a stateless application and does not preserve information from prior requests or sessions by default.
 However, you can preserve data between launches by enabling permanent data storage.
 For example, you can permanently set how the minion identifies itself (for example,

-Minion_ID), and use it to associate the data visible in Synthetics and Insights events with the exact minion that produced it.
+Minion_ID), and use it to associate that data with the exact minion that produced it.

 To set permanent data storage on Docker:

 Create a directory.

 Launch the CPM, mounting the directory at

 Example:docker run ... -v /example-permanent-dir:/var/lib/newrelic/synthetics:rw ...